Trade Forex Trading

 Margin required : It's the amount of money your broker requires from you to open a position.
 It's expressed in percentages.

-Used margin : amount of money in your account which has been already used when buying a contract, this contract is one that's displayed in the open trade positions.
+Used margin : amount of money in your account which has been already used when buying a contract, this contract is one that's displayed in the open position positions.
 You can't use this sum of money after opening a transaction order transaction because you have already used it and it isn't available to you.

 Difference Between Leverage Set by the Broker & Used Leverage